phi-grib/flame/README.md

 flame -c manage -e MyModel -a documentation > delta.txt
 ```

-... and then editing it.
-After edition, changes can be made persistent by executing the following command:
+The file `delta.txt` can be edited to include all the required information.
+After the edition, changes can be made persistent by executing the following command:

 ```sh
 flame -c manage -e MyModel -a documentation -t delta.txt